Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 Swordcraft is a class that excels at developing a board of followers.
 It has many decks that are easy for beginners to handle, making it a class where you can learn the fundamentals of Shadowverse: Worlds Beyond.

-- As long as you have an Earth Sigil, it can be resurrected and has good field presence
+- Can be revived as long as you have an Earth Sigil, giving it great staying power on the field

-- Can be expected to be a finisher for Earth Rite Runecraft
+- A powerful finisher for Earth Rite Runecraft

 - A core card for Runecraft Spellboost